 Ref Action: Achievements: P4.1 There will be an immediate review of how the Service currently records competence to ensure that all Firefighters are recorded correctly, in line with current procedures.
 A training programme will be put in place to ensure that supervisory staff are recording this competence correctly.
-A Learning Management System has been procured Work in line with National Fire Chiefs Council on competence is ongoing Oracle has been procured as the Service learning management system P4.2 There will be a review of courses offered by Learning and Development including qualifications.
+A Learning Management System has been procured Work in line with National Fire Chiefs Council on competence is ongoing Oracle has been procured as the Service learning management system An SM support has been employed to deliver evaluate and embed.
+Analysis & engagement of staff carried out via fresh serve to record and action issues We have the ability to assure P4.2 There will be a review of courses offered by Learning and Development including qualifications.
 This should simplify how this information is recorded.
 This will include a review of expiry dates of these qualifications (which is linked to mobilisation).
-Review of courses undertaken 350 E-learning packages now in place E-learning put onto Oracle with refresher timelines in place P4.3 The ongoing Learning Management System (LMS) project is also currently looking at addressing this issue, with a review of frequency of training, how it is linked to mobilisation and core competencies.
+Review of courses undertaken 350 E-learning packages now in place E-learning put onto Oracle with refresher timelines in place Now reviewed annually.
+Plan is in place to keep people in date.
+Links into a 36-month training planner.
+NOG additions added every month.
+Oracle houses 100's of courses P4.3 The ongoing Learning Management System (LMS) project is also currently looking at addressing this issue, with a review of frequency of training, how it is linked to mobilisation and core competencies.
 This will then give an up to date and accurate picture of competencies within the Service. ☐ Oracle is now in place and is being used by all staff